betterscientificsoftware/bssw.io/Articles/ShortArticles/DiscontinuingSoftwareProjects.md

 With fair warning, a project can move to *tidy things up* before all funding is lost.

 When there is a planned sunset date or with fair warning, taking any of the actions outlined below is easier than trying to cram them in at the last minute if funding is suddenly and unexpectedly lost.
-If work must cease immediately, we acknowledge few of the actions listed here will be possible.
+If work must cease immediately, we acknowledge few of the actions listed here may be possible.

 1. Make an End-of-project release